hlissner/evil-multiedit/README.md

 ## Usage

-Evil-multiedit *does not bind any new keys*, so you will have to yourself.
-Here is my recommended configuration:
+Evil-multiedit does not automatically bind any keys.
+Call `(evil-multiedit-default-keybinds)` to bind my recommended configuration:

 ```elisp
 ;; Highlights all matches of the selection in the buffer.